A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

-It is possible to design a function, $\chi\equiv\PP\circ\A$, which exists, and will be utilised in Section \ref{subsubsect:gen}.
+\begingroup \endgroup It is possible to design a function, $\chi\equiv\PP\circ\A$, which exists, and will be utilised in Section \ref{subsubsect:gen}.
 However, it is important to note that our constraints on $\PP$ do not allow the construction of a function $\varphi:\PP\,\Om^0\rightarrow\PP\,\Om^1$, or any other mapping between projections of abstraction classes.
-Mathematically, $\varphi$ would have the form $\PP\circ\A\circ\PP^{-1}$, which does not exist; but philosophically, it is supposed of $\PP(w)$ that it encode the behaviour of the actual world object \emph{meant} by $w$.
-One interprets the `non-mathematical' object, $\PP(w)\in\PP W$, knowing that the fact it is necessarily an abstraction is already encoded in the behaviour of $\PP$ by construction.
+Mathematically, $\varphi$ would have the form $\PP\circ\A\circ\PP^{-1}$, which does not exist; but philosophically, it is supposed of $\PP(w)$ that it should encode the behaviour of the actual real-world object \emph{meant} by $w$.
+One interprets the `non-mathematical' object, $\PP(w)\in\PP W$, knowing that the fact that it is necessarily an abstraction is already encoded in the behaviour of $\PP$ by construction (through the labelling principle).
 Note that the failure to construct a function $\varphi$ as a composite of abstraction operators and their inverses does not mean that such a mapping does not exist.
 However, the principal motivation for supposing the non-existence of such a function is to encode the features one expects in an abstract modelling of non-abstract objects.

-This view of the general structure of abstraction is an opposite view to the metaphysic of epiphenomenalism \cite{Huxley,Jackson}, in that, colloquially speaking, changes to `real-world' objects can only occur via some abstract state, and it does not make sense to set up a relationship between non-mathematical entities and insist that such a relationship must be non-abstract.
+As mentioned in Section \ref{sec:mr}, this view of the general structure of abstraction is an opposite view to the metaphysic of Epiphenomenalism \cite{Jackson,Huxley}, in that, colloquially speaking, changes to `real-world' objects can only occur via some abstract state, and it does not make sense to set up a relationship between non-mathematical entities and insist that such a relationship must be non-abstract.

 Different instances of $w$ cannot be combined in general, but their abstractions can be compared by composition.
 The objects $\A(w_1)$ and $\A(w_2)$ can also be defined to be comparable, via use of the \emph{commutators}, in Section \ref{subsubsect:comm}.